mailcmd/bobot/docs/DOC.md

 #### `call_http <string_url>, <opts>`

 - Make a http call to the url with the options and return a map or a raw body
-- can store the result in the session via `:store_in` option
+- Can store the result in the session via `:store_in` option
 - `<opts>` - can be a list with all or some of this parameters
   ```elixir
   [